awsdocs/amazon-gamelift-developer-guide/doc_source/player-sessions-player-identifiers.md

 # Generate player IDs<a name="player-sessions-player-identifiers"></a>

-The managed GameLift service uses a player session to represent a player connected to a game session\.
-A player session must be created each time a player connects to a game session\.
-When a player leaves a game, the player session ends and is not reused\.
+Amazon GameLift uses a player session to represent a player connected to a game session\.
+GameLift creates a player session each time a player connects to a game session using a game client integrated with GameLift\.
+When a player leaves a game, the player session ends\.
+GameLift doesn't reuse player sessions\.

-GameLift provides a file called `Lobby.cpp` in the Amazon Lumberyard sample project [https://docs.aws.amazon.com/lumberyard/latest/userguide/sample-project-multiplayer-enhanced.html](https://docs.aws.amazon.com/lumberyard/latest/userguide/sample-project-multiplayer-enhanced.html) that demonstrates how to generate a new, random ID number for every player in every new game session\.
-You are not required to use the sample code; we provide it as an example\.
-You can also rewrite the code to persist your own unique, non\-personally identifiable player IDs\.

-The following sample code in `Lobby.cpp` randomly generates unique player IDs:
+The following code example randomly generates unique player IDs:

 ```
 bool includeBrackets = false;